Getting started as a collector

 When the session is done, you can post the result.
 From your Collections tab, tap Add Post.
 The form first asks you to pick a posting mode:

-• Showcase a piece — for one specific practitioner.
-You'll tag the practitioner who did the work, and they'll review the post before it goes public.
+- Showcase a piece — for one specific practitioner.
+You'll tag the practitioner who did the work, and they confirm the tag and review the post in the background.

-• Collection / Model — for a full look, a model shoot, or a multi-artist piece.
+- Collection / Model — for a full look, a model shoot, or a multi-artist piece.
 No practitioner tag.
-A moderator reviews the post before it goes public.
+A moderator reviews the post in the background.

-Either path, the post enters review and you'll see its status in your Community Standing page.
-Once you reach the Trusted Collector tier (see the FAQ below), your future posts skip the review step.
+Once you reach the Trusted Collector tier (see the FAQ below), your future posts skip the review entirely — no badge, no background check.

 Stay updated on the people and events you care about